ImmacularIT/DebianAIServerSetup/01-Ubuntu Server Setup/01-BaseSetup-WebminAndDocker.md

-# Installing Webmin and Docker on Ubuntu
+# Installing Webmin and Docker on Debian 13

 This guide walks you through installing Webmin on Ubuntu and expanding logical volumes via Webmin’s interface.
 Additionally, it covers Docker installation on Ubuntu.

 ---

-## Part 1: Installing Webmin on Ubuntu
+## Part 1: Installing Webmin on Debian 13

 Webmin is a web-based interface for managing Unix-like systems, making tasks such as user management, server configuration, and software installation easier.